Can the Visually Impaired Learn to Drive Safely?

 It can be hard for visually impaired people to retain their independence when their vision problems make it unsafe for them to drive.
-They must rely on family, friends, and neighbors to take them wherever they need to go, and that can be an inconvenience to both the visually impaired person and the people who have to drive them around.
+They must rely on family, friends, and neighbors to take them wherever they need to go.
+That can be a huge inconvenience to both the visually impaired person and the people who have to drive them around.
 If you have a family member or friend who has experienced visual impairment, you are very familiar with this issue.

 The good news is that for people with vision impairments that are bad enough to prevent them from driving even with corrective lenses, there is a small piece of technology called bioptic telescopes that can give them their independence back and allow them to drive.
-And for people who have a condition called hemianopia, which is partial blindness in the vision field, there are studies being conducted with driving simulators that may result in allowing them to drive again in the future.
+Some people have a condition called hemianopia, which is partial blindness in the vision field.
+Researchers are conducting studies with driving simulators that may result in allowing them to drive again in the future.

 Bioptic telescopes are special eyeglasses that have small telescopes mounted on them toward the top of the lenses.
-While they enlarge images a lot like the way binoculars do, their function isn’t necessarily to make things larger for the visually impaired but rather to allow them to see from farther away.
+They enlarge images a lot like the way binoculars do.
+However, their function isn’t necessarily to make things larger for the visually impaired.
+Rather, it allows them to see from further away.

 What makes driving so unsafe for these visually impaired people is the fact that they have to get extremely close to a sign or traffic signal before they can see it, which leaves them almost no time to react and slow down or make a turn.
-When they’re using the bioptic telescopes they are able to see the signs and traffic signals much sooner, which gives them plenty of time to react.
+Bioptic telescopes allow them to see the signs and traffic signals much sooner.
+This gives them plenty of time to react.
 If you think back to driver’s ed, you’ll remember that a lot of driving safety depends on quick reaction time.

 Now, if you’re thinking that looking through telescopes all the time while driving would be exhausting, you’d be right.
 Thankfully, the visually impaired drivers do not have to look through the telescopes continuously while they drive.
 They can tilt their heads down to look through the telescopes to see what signs or traffic signals are in the distance.
 This makes the tool much more useful and comfortable.

-They take a bit of time to get used to, but the visually impaired using them go through training to be able to use them properly.
-They start off using the telescopes while walking around or riding as a passenger to help acclimate their eyes to the tools.
+Bioptic telescopes necessitate an adjustment period.
+So, the visually impaired using them must go through training to be able to use them properly.
+They start off using the telescopes while walking around.
+They then wear them while riding as a passenger to help acclimate their eyes to the tools.
 Once they have gotten used to using them that way, they are then able to start driving with them.
 Imagine the freedom that comes with being able to drive again!

 This invention has given many people with vision impairments the ability to become independent again.
-Unfortunately, they come with a price tag of about $2,000 at the lower price point, so there are a lot of visually impaired who could benefit from them but can’t because insurance does not pay for them and many cannot afford to spend that amount of money out of pocket.
+Unfortunately, they come with a price tag of about $2,000 at the lower price point.
+Because of this price point, there are a lot of visually impaired who could benefit from them but can’t afford to spend that amount of money out of pocket.
 Most insurance companies don’t offer coverage for these devices yet, either.

 Driving Simulators for Hemianopia

-When people are diagnosed with hemianopia it means they have gone blind in half of their visual field in one or both of their eyes.
-This condition occurs from various trauma, tumors, or strokes cause this debilitating issue.
-One of the worst parts about hemianopia is that it leaves these individuals unable to drive any longer.
+People diagnosed with hemianopia have gone blind in half of their visual field in one or both of their eyes.
+Various trauma, tumors, or strokes cause this debilitating issue.
+One of the worst parts about hemianopia is that it leaves these individuals unable to drive.

-The laws in some parts of the United States, as well as in some other countries around the world, prohibit people with hemianopia to drive at all.
+Laws in some parts of the United States prohibit people with hemianopia to drive at all.
 This goes for some other countries as well.
 However, in other countries, people with hemianopia are allowed to drive if they pass a special driving test.
-There is hope that in time most people with hemianopia will be able to drive assisted by special devices and extensive training, and that is what researchers at Massachusetts Eye and Ear/Schepens Eye Research Institute are working on trying to develop.
+Some researchers hope that in time, most people with hemianopia will be able to drive assisted by special devices and extensive training.
+Scientists at Massachusetts Eye and Ear/Schepens Eye Research Institute are working on developing this technology.

-The problem people with hemianopia have is that in order to view the entire intersection they have to turn their heads away from their vision loss is on than people with normal vision do in order to see what other cars or obstacles are there.
-If the driver doesn’t turn their head enough to see the entire intersection, this poses a huge safety risk to the visually impaired driver as well as to other people on the road.
+People with hemianopia need to compensate the most when they approach intersections.
+They have to turn their heads away from their vision loss side to detect other cars.
+People with normal vision can detect these obstacles while looking straight ahead.
+If the driver with hemianopia doesn’t turn their head enough to see the entire intersection, they pose a huge safety risk.
+This would affect both the visually impaired driver as well as to other people on the road.

-To determine if people with hemianopia would scan the intersection the way they needed to in order to compensate for their loss of field vision, the researchers used a driving simulator to study the actions of people with hemianopia and compared them to people with normal vision.
+Clearly, people with hemianopia would need to scan the intersection properly in order to compensate for their loss of field vision.
+So, researchers used a driving simulator to study the actions of people with hemianopia.
+They compared the results to people with normal vision.
 Unfortunately, the results were not that good.
 The people with hemianopia either didn’t look far enough toward the side that their vision loss was on or they didn’t look at all.

-The researchers hope that if people with hemianopia receive training to teach them how to properly compensate for their loss of field vision while driving that maybe they will be able to safely drive eventually.
+The researchers hope that if people with hemianopia receive training to teach them how to properly compensate for their loss of field vision while driving, they may be able to safely drive eventually.